 If you’re interested in traveling to Mexico’s Pueblos Magicos, browse our sample itineraries below or contact Journey Mexico today.

-The Luxurious Discovery of Quintana Roo’s Magic Towns – Visit the Riviera Maya in a privileged way, including private aviation to Bacalar, yachting to Isla Mujeres, and luxury accomodations in Tulum-Sian Ka’an – covering all three of Quintana Roo’s Pueblos Magicos.
+The Luxurious Discovery of Quintana Roo’s Magic Towns – Visit the Riviera Maya in a privileged way, including private aviation to Bacalar, yachting to Isla Mujeres, and luxury accommodations in Tulum-Sian Ka’an – covering all three of Quintana Roo’s Pueblos Magicos.

 Todos Santos to Los Cabos – Spend a few days in the Pueblo Magico of Todos Santos to explore the vibrant artist community, surf the waves at Los Cerritos, and hike a magical nature trail.
 A day trip out to La Paz is highlighted to swim with the impressive whale sharks and the journey ends with a stay in Los Cabos.